pacifics/PassDao/README.md

 - FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).

 - Refund: to refund the amount that did not fund the Dao.

+- AbortFunding: allows the smart contract creator to abort the funding and refund.

 =